 There are luggage storage facilities at both São Bento and Campanhã.

-Spot Luggage & Lounge (mentioned above) is also opposite Trinidade Metro Station.
+Spot Luggage & Lounge (available on Stasher) is also opposite Trinidade Metro Station, and has other facilities like food, wifi, and co-working.